Food isn't garbage!

-The infographic above identifies what can be turned into compost.
+The info graphic (above) can help you identify what can be collected and brought to the Nesters and Function Junction Depots to be turned into compost.
 You can also download compost guides in the resources below.

 The following materials can be composted, but must be brought directly to the Waste Transfer Station: